smxi/inxi/README.txt

 a few years down the road as the data inxi relied in changed structure or syntax, or the tools changed, or whatever else makes the BSDs such a challenge to support.
-In the end, I realized, the only BSDs that are well supported are ones that I have had direct access to for bebugging and testing.
+In the end, I realized, the only BSDs that are well supported are ones that I have had direct access to for debugging and testing.

-I will always accept patches that are well done, if they do not break GNU/Linux, and extend BSD support, or add new BSD features, and aren't too long. inxi sets initial internal flags to identify that it is a BSD system vs a GNU/Linux system, and preloads some data structures for BSD use, so make sure you understand what inxi is doing before you get into it.
+I will always accept patches that are well done, if they do not break GNU/Linux, and extend BSD support, or add new BSD features, and follow the internal inxi logic, and aren't too long. inxi sets initial internal flags to identify that it is a BSD system vs a GNU/Linux system, and preloads some data structures for BSD use, so make sure you understand what inxi is doing before you get into it.

 inxi will also start on Darwin, OSX's mutated version of a BSD, but my conclusion about Darwin is that it is Unix in name only, and I will not spend a second of my time adding any further support for that crippled broken corporate pseudo-unix system.
-Don't ask, unless you are willing to pay my normal professional wages to get that support made.
+Don't ask, unless you are willing to pay my normal professional wages.

 =====================================================================
 INXI FEATURES AND FUNCTIONALITY